-Invoice Funding can help business cash flow by releasing outstanding monies tied up in their accounts outstanding invoices.
+Invoice Funding is another term use for Invoice Factoring, Invoice Finance or Invoice Discounting.
+This process can help business cash flow by releasing outstanding monies tied up in their accounts outstanding invoices.
 This effectively selling the invoice to a factoring company in order to fund invoices and have money available within 48 hours.
 Contrary to popular belief the use of invoice factoring and invoice discounting is not always a sign that the business may be in financial trouble, although factoring is an effective financial solution in improving cash flow for a struggling business that may otherwise be in trouble due to late paying customers.

 There could be many reasons that a business may require help funding invoices from outstanding invoices sooner than the debtor has agreed to pay; but the main reasons are:

 - Business start-up finance – This is needed to get the business off the ground and running, if you do not have the personal funding to do it yourself.